chizuru-nina-yamauchi/Online_Banking_System_SpringBoot_Postgresql/README.md

 ### Assignment: Enhance the Online Banking System with Transaction Management

+Assignment created and guided with README file by Safwan kher(https://github.com/safwan-kher).

+---
+README and instruction by Safwan kher.

 #### Objective:
 Extend the functionality of an existing Online Banking System by incorporating advanced transaction management using `@Transactional` and `@Modifying` annotations.
 This involves creating services for opening new accounts, depositing money, withdrawing money, and transferring funds between accounts.
 Additionally, update the Thymeleaf templates to allow users to interact with these new functionalities using Bootstrap 5 for styling.